Diagnosis and Treatment of Kidney Stones

-At Memorial Hermann, we treat a variety of kidney disorders and conditions, ranging from simple infections that respond to medication to kidney stones and malignancies.
+At Memorial Hermann, our urologists treat a variety of kidney disorders and conditions, ranging from simple infections that respond to medication to kidney stones and malignancies.

 About 1 million Americans are treated for kidney stones each year, according to the National Kidney Foundation.
 Kidney stones are more common in men, who account for four out of every five cases.